 Get some extra steps in with local paw-friends!
 While dog owners are at work or away on vacation, you can take one or many dogs out for a walk and get paid for it.
 However, it's important to ensure that the owners have adequately insured their pets in case of unexpected accidents during your care, so you can earn your extra cash with peace of mind.

 Home repairs, heavy lifting, and spring cleaning fall under odd jobs on Taskrabbit.
 Start your profile and get tasking!

 Start a YouTube channel

 Gathering a following does not happen overnight.
-However, if you’re willing to invest time into building your following, then you could start a YouTube channel and monetize it by advertising or charging a channel membership.
+However, if you’re willing to invest time into building your following, then you could start making money online with a YouTube channel.
+You can create your Youtube channel and monetize it by advertising or charging a channel membership.

 Become a photographer

 What kind of pictures do you enjoy taking?
 There are a myriad types of photographers, including pet, real estate, concert, wedding, and event photographers.